(I may earn a small commission from the products mentioned in this post.)

 Once down I was able to use the adjustment arm on the side to position my legs so that they were comfortable.
 When getting up I used my good leg to fold down the footrest and then I used the walker to stand up.

-Once I transitioned to walking poles (check out the walking poles I use) I always kept one pole by the recliner.
+Once I transitioned to hiking poles (check out the walking poles I use) I always kept one pole by the recliner.
 Like the walker, I used the pole or poles to gently sit down.
 I again used the poles when getting out of the recliner and standing up.

 5 Best Recliners After Knee Replacement Surgery